jejung/heimdall/README.md

 from a genuine website to their own.
 The 'pharmer' will then try to obtain your personal details when you enter them into the false website.

-This list shows us that in the majority, fraudsters are looking for people data for posterior use.
-Since this is true, fraud detection tools should look for patterns and common data on every transaction, trying to find requests that does not follow the pattern for each customer and learn from identified attacks to predict new issues in the future.
+This list shows us that in majority, fraudsters are looking for people data for posterior use.
+Since this is true, fraud detection tools should look for patterns and common data on every transaction, trying to find requests that does not follow the pattern for each customer and learn from identified attacks to predict new issues in future.

 Heimdall will act inspecting every transaction sent to him by API and answering one of the three possible levels with some additional data that explains the response.